Interview on Szesc Strun Swiata (Poland, 2021) by Radek Wieczorek

 Teaching was always a very important part of my way of being a musician: I couldn’t live without it.
 I like trying to help other people enter the world of music, as they learn more about themselves and the world around them.
 When I teach I try to understand what the right and important things to say are at that moment, and I use a great variety of information (technical, musical, expressive, stylistic, cultural, the human aspect, the everyday aspect).
 I believe it is very important to encourage motivation, which triggers in the student the desire to express themselves and to evolve, giving their best.
 By the way, I’m happy you liked the last videos.
 Thank you!

 I think it is fair to say that your class in KUG is one of the best guitar classes in the world.
-Many of your students already are (or could be in a future) a core of the international guitar scene, among many others Davide Tomasi, Giulia Ballaré, Zsombor Sidoo or Petra Polackova.
+Many of your students already are (or could be in a future) a core of the international guitar scene, among many others Sean Shibe, Davide Tomasi, Giulia Ballaré, Zsombor Sidoo or Petra Polackova.
 What did the process of building the class look like and how does the class function today?

 The Kug in Graz is a fantastic University, giving to teachers and students great opportunities.
-Since my arriving, it was a specific request of the Rectors to develop the artistic level of the guitar as high as possible.
+Since my arriving, it was a specific request of the Rectors to develop the artistic level of the guitar as highly as possible.
 During the years, I was lucky to have the privilege to work with phenomenal students coming from all over the world.
 Many colleagues, invited for masterclasses, said that the level was stunning.
 I had also the possibility to record two CDs with the students, with the common red line of sonata form.

 After the retirement of Martin Myslivecek in 2018, I have a new fantastic colleague that you know very well: Lukasz Kuropaczewski!
 He’s in my opinion, one of the very top players in the world at the moment.

 It’s amazing to work with him.
 We have an incredible empathy and many ideas in common about music, repertoire and life in general.
-Since last year, we presented a new project to the Rectors where the students can attend the lessons of both at the same time.
-We have already 8 students doing it and they are increasing for the next year.
+Since last year, we presented a new project to the Rectors where the students can attend lessons of both at the same time.
+We have already 8 students doing it and they are increasing in the next year.

 Considering the amount of young guitarists who would like to study with you, how do you decide on who would be accepted?
 Is there something special you are looking for in those promising musicians?

 Music friendship, sensibility, technical skills, cultural knowledge, correct balance in the ego, discipline, personality, perseverance, carisma, the human being are all very important aspects to select a new student.
-Of course, it's not easy to find people with all these qualities but, when many of those aspects are missed, doesn't make any sense to start a music relationship.
+Of course, it's not easy to find people with all these qualities but, when many of those aspects are missed, doesn't make any sense to start a musical relationship.

 How should one approach learning a new piece?
 Is there a particular way you encourage your students to follow?